Final-Project-RecipeRescue/Server/README.md

         Return list of recipes that household can make or 404 if there no recipes
         user_mail: Email of the user to add.
         household_id: Id of the household.

+    GET /check_if_household_exist_in_system
+         Return true if the hosehold exist in the system
+         household_id: Id of the household.

 Object Definitions

 RecipeBoundary